Turks in London: Demographics

 There are also growing ethnic Turkish communities which have come to London from other post-Ottoman modern nation-states, especially from the Balkans (i.e. Bulgarian Turks, Western Thracian Turks, Romanian Turks etc.) and the Levant (i.e. Iraqi Turks, Lebanese Turks, Syrian Turks).

-In 2008, approximately 600-700 Western Thrace Turks from Greece were living in London, however, this did not include those who are British-born or who have been naturalised.
+In 2008, approximately 600-700 Western Thrace Turks from Greece were living in London.
+This does not include those who are British-born or who have been naturalised.